-How Arizona Decides Whether It Can Hear the Case
+How the Court Decides Whether It Can Hear the Case

-Guardianship and protective proceedings can involve people who have lived in multiple states or who have family, property, and connections in more than one place.
-This statute prevents conflicting orders from different courts by establishing a clear priority system.
+A guardianship case can involve people who have lived in more than one state.
+Family, property, and connections may span several places.
+This statute prevents conflicting orders from different courts by setting up a clear priority system.

 A court of this state has jurisdiction to appoint a guardian or issue a protective order for a respondent if any of the following is true: 1.
 This state is the respondent's home state.

-A.R.S. § 14-12203(1)Home state is the first and strongest basis.
-If the respondent has lived in Arizona for at least six consecutive months before the petition is filed, Arizona is the home state and can proceed.
-If Arizona is not the home state, the court can still take jurisdiction as a "significant-connection state," but only if the home state has declined or no petition is pending there.
+A.R.S. § 14-12203(1)Home state is the strongest basis for jurisdiction.
+If the respondent has lived in the state for at least six months before the petition, it qualifies.
+If this is not the home state, the court can still act as a "significant-connection state."
+However, the home state must have declined first, or no petition can be pending there.

 When No Other State Steps In

-For families navigating a guardianship petition that touches more than one state, understanding which court has authority is the essential first step.
-Filing in the wrong state can delay proceedings and leave a vulnerable person without the protection they need.
+For families with a guardianship petition in more than one state, knowing which court has authority is the first step.
+Filing in the wrong state can delay things.
+As a result, a vulnerable adult may go without a guardian when they need one most.